pekim/freetype/README.md

 The FreeType library must be available, as it will be dynamically loaded at runtime.

+## Examples

+Simple examples can be found in the `example` directory.

 ## Completeness

 Most types and functions in the [Core API](https://freetype.org/freetype2/docs/reference/index.html#core-api) are implemented.